Catching Public Transport in Canberra

 Full details of fares are available from Transport Canberra.

-The cheapest and easiest way to get around Canberra is with a MyWay card, which automatically calculates the cheapest fare for you and applies daily/monthly caps.
-Just remember to tap on and tap off at the start of each trip, otherwise you’ll be charged the more-expensive cash fare.
+The cheapest and easiest way to get around Canberra is by using a Mastercard, Visa card or a MyWay+ travel card, which automatically calculate the cheapest fare for you and apply daily/monthly caps.
+Just remember to tap on and tap off at the start of each trip, otherwise you’ll be charged a higher fare.

-Since March 2020, all fares have been pre-paid only, either by using a MyWay card, or buying a cash fare at vending machine (at interchanges and all light rail stops).
+Since November 2024, you can pay for your fare by using a Mastercard, Visa card, MyWay+ travel card, or buying a printed ticket at a vending machine (at interchanges and all light rail stops).

 Apps and journey planning